Home How it works Tutors Subjects Insights FAQ Free Trial

 The two most common international secondary qualifications.
 How they differ, which one fits your child, and what it actually means for tutoring and preparation.

-This guide compares Cambridge IGCSE and Edexcel IGCSE across assessment style, subject availability, grading, and what each means for tutoring preparation.
+This guide compares Cambridge International IGCSE and Edexcel International IGCSE across assessment style, subject availability, grading, and what each means for tutoring preparation.
 If your child is at an international school in the UAE, Singapore, Malaysia, Qatar, UK, or beyond — this is the clearest breakdown of the two boards available.

 Most parents ask the Cambridge vs Edexcel question at the wrong moment.
 They ask it after their child has already enrolled at a school that uses one of the boards — by which point the answer is simple: your child takes whatever their school offers.
 The choice has already been made.